zephyrproject-rtos/zephyr/doc/kernel/other/interrupts.rst

 Defining a regular ISR
 ======================

-An ISR is defined at run-time by calling :c:macro:`IRQ_CONNECT`.
+An ISR is defined at runtime by calling :c:macro:`IRQ_CONNECT`.
 It must then be enabled by calling :cpp:func:`irq_enable()`.

 .. important::